isabella232/SC_StefanGodoroja/For Instructor/script.md

 First, I’d like to thank Ștefan Godoroja for preparing the materials for this course.
 Check him out on twitter!

 Apple Pay is a fast, easy and secured way to pay in your iOS and watchOS apps or in extensions.
 Users can provide payments, shipping and contact information to checkout securely by using Face ID, Touch ID or double-click the side button on Apple Watch.
 Think of Apple Pay as an express checkout which doesn't require each time to add a card or to fill out lengthy forms to complete the purchase.
 User gets a seamless payment experience, you get a secured payment system easy to add in your app.

+## [Slide 01]

 The difference between Apple Pay and In-App Purchases is that Apple Pay is used for paying real world goods and services, where a certified third-party processes the payment, on the other hand In-App Purchases is used to buy digital services, content and subscriptions, and Apple takes care of the payment process.

 We'll integrate Apple Pay in our app called Shinyture, developed for selling furniture items.
 We'll touch key moments like payment flow architecture, setup project to use Apple Pay, creating and handling payment requests.

 Wow, that's a lot of things, so let's start!

-## Talking Head
+## [Slide 02] - [Slide 08]

 The payment flow starts with checking whether device can make payments using Apple Pay or if it has cards which supports payment networks your app asks for, like Visa or Mastercard.
 If so then app can create a payment request and present the payment sheet.
 Your app responds to user interaction from the payment sheet using delegate methods.
 After user authorized payment request using Touch ID or Face ID, payment information is send to the Secure Element which is a dedicated hardware chip containing card information.
 Secure Element encrypts payment data using Merchant ID which results in a payment token.
 This token is passed to Apple Servers, but never stored or accessed there, but merely re-encrypted using Payment Processing certificate.
 Finally Apple Servers, pass back the payment token to the app.
-In last step, your app sends the payment token to the payment provider which can decrypt and process the final payment.
+In the last step, your app sends the payment token to the payment provider which manages the payment.

 ## Demo